Overview

 Coping and Support

-Your transplant team can also assist you with other useful resources and coping strategies throughout the transplant process.
+Your transplant team also can assist you with other useful resources and coping strategies throughout the transplant process.
 You might:

 - Join a support group for transplant recipients.
 Talking with others who have shared your experience can ease concerns and anxiety.

-New medication options
+New medicine options

 Diet and nutrition

-- Eating lean meats, poultry and fish
+- Eat lean meats, poultry and fish.

-Your dietitian may also recommend:
+Your dietitian also may recommend that you:

 Exercise

 After a transplant, regular exercise helps boost energy levels and increase strength.
-It also helps you maintain a healthy weight, reduce stress and prevent common post-transplant complications such as high blood pressure and cholesterol levels.
+It also helps you maintain a healthy weight, reduce stress, and prevent common post-transplant complications such as high blood pressure and cholesterol levels.